tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/使用相关问题_intl_en.md

 Cloud Monitor will automatically be enabled once a CVM instance is created.
 You can view the usage of an initialized cloud disk that is mounted to CVMs by following the steps below:
 1. Log in to the [CVM console](https://console.cloud.tencent.com/cvm/instance/index) and access the **Instances** page.
 2. Select the ID/Name of the target instance to access the details page.
-3. Click on the **Monitoring** tab to view the instance disk usage:
+3. Click on the **Monitoring** tab to view the instance disk usage.

 ### What are the most common cloud disk operations?
 For more information, see [Operation Overview](https://intl.cloud.tencent.com/document/product/362/33140).